 Can you explain in more detail how the State responds to a large encampment on State lands?
 What are the steps involved in the response?

-For more information regarding how the State responds to encampments on public lands, please view the above videos or view the example below of State response to encampments on a closed portion of the Diamond Head State Monument:
+For more information regarding how the State responds to encampments on public lands, please view the example below of State response to encampments on a closed portion of the Diamond Head State Monument:

 How can I learn more about efforts to address homelessness on State lands?

 As mentioned above, the response to encampments on public land is a critical component of the State’s management of public lands.
 For more information, please view the presentation below that was shared with the Hawaii Board of Land and Natural Resources (BLNR), as well as a 2020 virtual panel on coordinated efforts to address homelessness on State lands:

 If a person living in an encampment on State lands had items stored during a cleanup, how can they retrieve their items and who do they contact?

 For individuals who may have had property stored from an encampment on State lands, please call 1-808-989-3057 for information regarding how to retrieve your items.
 Items are typically kept for up to 30 days following when the items were stored.
 You will need to have the storage notice with you, as well as provide the retrieval code provided on the notice.
 Please be aware that the City & County of Honolulu and other government jurisdictions (e.g., other counties or the federal government) have different processes for the disposition and retrieval of abandoned property.

 NOTE: If items were stored from a City & County of Honolulu property, please visit the Department of Facility Maintenance Stored Property Ordinance page for more information or call 808-768-3343.

 How does the State response to encampments align with national guidance on encampment response?